amCharts 5 Integration

 // later: binding.dispose();

-bindAmCharts(root, options?) finds the first XYChart in root.container; bindXYChart(chart, root, options?) takes a chart you already hold.
+bindAmCharts(root, options?) finds every XYChart in root.container (one subplot per chart — see Multi-Panel Charts); bindXYChart(chart, root, options?) takes a chart you already hold.
 Options accept title, subtitle, axisLabels: { x, y }, plus highlight (default true) and highlightColor.
 Pass { highlight: false } to mount the accessible UI without the overlay.

 For the data-only path (no highlighting), use fromAmCharts(root, options?) / fromXYChart(chart, containerEl, options?), which return MAIDR JSON for the maidr attribute or <Maidr data={...}>.